-In Figure 11 rated thrust has been plotted against largest working bit diameter.
-If it is assumed that the total width of cutter edges on the bit is some simple multiple of the diameter (total width of cutter edge equals the diameter in the typical situation where the tools give 100% coverage of the face), then a linear relation between thrust and diameter is expected.
-In real life the total cutter width may vary from 0.4D to 1.2D.
-In Figure 11 we have drawn a set of lines that represent mean vertical thrust on unit width of the cutting tools, neglecting for present purposes the end effects of overbreak.
+In Fig. 11 rated thrust has been plotted against largest working diameter.
+If it is assumed that the total width of cutter edges on the bit is some simple multiple of the diameter (total width of cutter edge equals the diameter in the typical situation where the tools give 100 per cent coverage of the face), then a linear relation between thrust and diameter is expected.
+In real life the total cutter width may vary from 0.4 D to 1.2 D. On Fig. 11 we have drawn a set of lines that represent mean vertical thrust on unit width of the cutting tools, neglecting for present purposes the end effects of overbreak.
 The range is from about 200 lbf/in.
 (35 kN/m) to 1200 lbf/in.
 (210 kN/m) when total cutter width equals diameter.
-In laboratory cutting experiments on sedimentary rocks, the normal component of cutting force for unworn chisel-edge drag bits is typically about 200 to 300 lbf/ in.
+In laboratory cutting experiments on sedimentary rocks, the normal component of cutting force for unworn chisel-edge drag bits is typically about 200 to 300 lbf/in.
 (35 to 53 kN/m) for deep (but realistic) chipping.
 However, the normal component of cutting force increases with bit wear, in proportion to the area of the wear flat that develops on the relief face of the cutter.